-Apple and Google Have Two Very Different Models of Capitalism
+Capitalism the Apple Way vs. Capitalism the Google Way

 What has Google done in that same period?
 Google is, like Apple, making loads of money.
 From 2013 to March 2017, it generated $114 billion in operating cash flow.
 How much has the company distributed to shareholders?
 In contrast to Apple’s 72 percent payout rate, Google has only distributed 6 percent of that money to shareholders.

 The paths taken by Apple and Google manifest alternative answers to one of the main questions facing capitalism today: What should public companies do with all of the money that they’re making?
 Even as corporations have brought in enormous profits, there has been a shortage of lucrative opportunities for investment and growth, creating surpluses of cash.
-This imbalance has resulted in the pile-up of $2 trillion on corporate balance sheets.
+This imbalance has resulted in the pileup of $2 trillion on corporate balance sheets.
 As companies continue to generate more profits than they need to fund their own growth, the question becomes: Who will decide what to do with all those profits—managers or investors?
 At Google, where the founders and executives reign supreme, insulated by their governance structure, the answer is the former.
 At Apple, where the investors are in charge because of the absence of one large manager-shareholder, it’s the latter.
 (To be clear, even though Apple’s previous efforts to stifle investors’ concerns were no longer tenable, the company can still afford to spend mightily on research and development.)

 Why has each company taken the approach that it has?
 These two strategies reflect different reactions to an issue central to modern capitalism, the separation of ownership and control.
 In short, owners aren’t managers, as they once were when businesses existed on a smaller scale.
 And when owners have to outsource running the company to executives, this leads to what economists call “the principal-agent problem,” which refers to the issues that come up when one person, group, or company—an “agent”—can make decisions that significantly affect another—a “principal.”